joeappleton18/web-dev-2022-notes/sessions/week_3/README.md

 	}
 ```

 Remember, we used create-react-app to scaffold our application.
 As such, under the hood, all of our configuration is taken care of.
 However this presents an issue as the default config will ignore our `.babel` file.
-We can "eject" the application, this will move all of the configuration files directly into our project this seems quite extreme.
+We can "eject" the application, this will move all of the configuration files directly into our project, however, this seems quite extreme.
 Instead, we are going to use [customize-cra](https://github.com/arackaf/customize-cra) to edit our config without ejecting.

 First, install `customize-cra` and its dependency `react-app-rewired`.